newmanno/sisana/README.md

 #### Inputs
  - `-p`: Path to pickle file created by lioness_to_pickle_df.py script
- - `-o`: Path to directory to output file to
+ - `-o`: Path to directory to save output file to

 #### Outputs
 A single file of the lioness data frame in .pickle format